Tim Scott seeks to balance role as dealmaker on policing and critic of Biden agenda in Wednesday night address

 As a member of the powerful Senate Finance Committee, Scott has had a hand in significant achievements, including writing a sweeping “opportunity zone” initiative into the 2017 Republican tax overhaul.
 No issue he has tackled has been quite as prominent or as sensitive as his work on policing.

 Where Democrats rolled out a sweeping bill last year after Chauvin murdered Floyd — one that would allow police officers to be sued personally for their actions in the line of duty, ban the use of chokeholds, strengthen federal civil rights laws and create a database of bad cops, among other provisions — Scott countered with a much less aggressive proposal that sought to incentivize rather than mandate departments to adopt changes.
+Put to a Senate vote in June, the vast majority of Democrats voted against proceeding with it, blocking further action.

 While no deal came together in the heat of an election year and a raging coronavirus pandemic, the talks did not entirely falter, and Scott — for now — maintains the trust of his fellow Republicans to hash out a deal.